Contents Home Map

 Executive summary

 Following is a list of the most important points.
-It is not a complete list of all points discussed on this page.
+There are a number of additional, relatively minor points.

 Factual information